seanmarpo/localonlytools-feedback/README.md

 ---

+## Support the project

+localonly.tools is free to use, has no ads, and never asks you to create an account.
+Every tool runs entirely in your browser — there's no server to pay for, just time and coffee.

+If the tools save you time or give you peace of mind, consider [buying a coffee ☕](https://ko-fi.com/smarpo) to help keep the project going and new tools coming.

+---

 ## What is localonly.tools?

 localonly.tools is a suite of developer and power-user tools that run **entirely in your browser**.
 No data is ever uploaded to a server.
 No account required.
 No ads.